What is Non-Alcoholic Fatty Liver Disease?

 In serious cases, you could suffer from Non-Alcoholic Steatohepatitis, a more serious form of the disease that causes liver inflammation, leading to cirrhosis and ultimately liver failure.

 While non-alcoholic fatty disease can occur at any age, it is most common in people who are in their 40s or 50s.
 Lifestyle diseases, including heart-related disorders, diabetes, and obesity, are commonly found among people in this age group.
-Metabolic syndrome including abnormalities like excess abdominal fat, low ability to use the hormone insulin, high levels of triglycerides in the blood and high blood pressure.
+Metabolic syndrome including abnormalities like excess abdominal fat, low ability to use the hormone that lowers sugars, high levels of triglycerides in the blood and high blood pressure.

 Symptoms of non-alcoholic fatty liver disease